-In terms of channels and distribution, the Bank became a direct SEPA participant in March following closely on its membership in Target2 at the end of 2019.
-March also saw the launch of the VISA Debit contactless cards with a number of original design and security features that enable the delivery of a simpler, more contemporary and more personal banking experience.
-Further improvements were posted to our OM-NI-Channel solution as roll-out of 'myAPS Business' approached, permitting business customers convenience and more versatility to carry out transactions seamlessly over internet and mobile banking.
+In terms of channels and distribution, March saw the launch of the VISA Debit contactless cards with a number of original design and security features that enable the delivery of a simpler, more contemporary and more personal banking experience.
+Further improvements were posted to our OMNI-Channel solution as roll-out of 'myAPS Business' approached, permitting business customers convenience and more versatility to carry out transactions seamlessly over internet and mobile banking.
 New MS Office 365 technology rolled out Bank-wide in Q2 also saw a scaling up in the communications and virtual meeting facilities throughout the organisation, including with customers.
 The year under review saw further transformation taking place across the branch and office infrastructure.
-A revamped branch at the Swatar, Birkirkara Head Office kicked off the year while brand new, larger premises in St Sebastian Street, Qormi replaced the previous, smaller office around the corner.
+A revamped branch at the Swatar, Birkirkara Head Office kicked off the year while brand new, larger premises in St Sebastian Street, Qormi replaced the previous, smaller office round the corner.
 Late in the year works were also close to completion at our new branch in St Paul's Bay, commanding a prominent position along Mosta Road.
 The branch network transformation - based on the original concepts of UK-based international firm I-AM - creates an innovative, contemporary feel and allows more digital interaction and space for meetings.
 Our vision for the branch network is that of 'living rooms' where our customers come to discuss their financial requirements and receive advice complemented by an advanced digital experience.